 Practices of the Breath & Circulation (Qi)

-Increase our breathing capacity for more vitality, improve the circulation, clear stagnations, develop the exchange with the environment.
+Increase our breathing capacity for more vitality, improve the circulation, clear stagnations, and develop the capacity for real energetic exchange.

 Practices of the Physical Body (Jing)